IntentArchitect/Docs/articles/whats-new/2023/10/index.md

 Welcome to the October 2023 edition of highlights of What's New with Intent Architect.

 - Highlights
+  - **[Intent Architect 4.1 (Beta)](#binary-output-template-support)** - Intent Architect 4.1 is now available as a Beta version, with many new product features.

 - More updates
-  - **[Binary output template support](#binary-output-template-support)** - Intent Architect now support creating templates which produce binary files, as opposed to text based files.
+  - **[Binary output template support](#binary-output-template-support)** - Intent Architect now supports creating templates which produce binary files, as opposed to text based files.
   - **[Azure Table Storage Support](#azure-table-storage-support)** - Azure Table Storage is now available as a persistance option for Domain Modeling.
   - **[Support for NuGet Central Package Management (CPM)](#support-for-nuget-central-package-management-cpm)** - Centralize `.csproj` NuGet package versions using a `Directory.Packages.props` file.
   - **[Specify OpenAPI `operationId` values for endpoints](#specify-openapi-operationid-values-for-endpoints)** - Control the OpenAPI `operationId` which is generated into service definitions.